wp-plugins/omnicard-lite/readme.txt

 Are you using WooCommerce for WordPress with Rabo Omnikassa and want to be able to accept every Payment method it has to offer?
 Looking for a super easy plugin that just works without fuss?
 OmniCard is for you!
 Where other plugins leave you in the dark by supporting one or two of the payment methods, OmniCard goes all the way by supporting iDEAL, All Credit Cards and MiniTix.
 All in one plugin, One gateway, hassle free and totally cool!

-**Features**

-* Payment methods: iDEAL, Bancontact/Mister Cash, VISA, V-PAY, Mastercard, Maestro, MiniTix
-* Easy to use dashboard
-* Automated callback for asynchronous updates
-* All payment methods optional
-* All Omnikassa currencies supported
-* Use Omnikassa in English or Dutch
-* Order number prefixes
-* Configurable Title and Description

-**Security**

-* Complies with Omnikassa SHA256 encryption method
-* PCI Compliant ?
-No credit card data stored locally
-* Forces SSL verification on the remote gateway
-* Session timeout for remote gateway
-* Local SSL Supported but not required
-* Matches Card Type and Brand
-* Matches paid amount with order amount
-* Matches PSP ID with order ID

 == Installation ==

-Simply click install from your dashboard and the plugin will be autmatically downloaded.
-Once activated, you can configure OmniCare Lite in the WooCommerce Checkout dashboard.

 = Minimum (Website) Requirements =